syncfusion-content/jsp-docs/jsp/PivotGrid/Number-Format.md

 documentation: ug
 ---

 # Number format

-Allows us to specify the required number format that PivotGrid should use in its values by setting the `format` option.
-Following number formats that are supported:
+Allows you to specify the required number format that pivot grid should use in its values by setting the `format` option.
+Following are the number formats that are supported:

 * number
 * decimal